hydrusnetwork/hydrus/docs/running_from_source.md

 === "macOS"

-    _You do not need to run this as sudo, and doing so may cause some things not to work.
-Just regular you in a normal terminal._
+    _You do not need to run the setup script as sudo, and doing so may cause some things not to work.
+Just regular you._

     Double-click `setup_venv.command`.

-    If you do not have permission to run the .command file, then open a terminal on the folder and enter:
+    If you do not have permission to run the .command file, open a terminal on the folder and enter:

     `chmod +x setup_venv.command`

+    You likely also need this to tell Gatekeeper you are ok running it:

+    `sudo xattr -rd com.apple.quarantine setup_venv.command`

     You will likely have to do the same on the other .command files.

-    If your macOS is old, you may need to experiment with the advanced choices.

 The setup will ask you some questions.
 Just type the letters it asks for and hit enter.
-Most users are looking at the (s)imple setup, but if your situation is unusual, try the (a)dvanced, which will walk you through the main decisions.
+Most users are looking at the (s)imple setup, but if your situation is unusual (e.g. very old/new python), try the (a)dvanced, which will walk you through the main decisions.
 Once ready, it should take a minute to download its packages and a couple minutes to install them.
 Do not close it until it is finished installing everything and says 'Done!'.
 If it seems like it hung, just give it time to finish.

-If something messes up, or you want to make a different decision, just run the setup script again and it will reinstall everything.
+If something messes up, or you want to make a different decision, just run the setup script again and it will clear out and reinstall everything.
 Everything these scripts do ends up in the 'venv' directory, so you can also just delete that folder to 'uninstall' the venv.
 It should _just work_ on most normal computers, but let me know if you have any trouble.

 Then run the 'setup_help' script to build the help.
 This isn't necessary, but it is nice to have it built locally.
-You can run this again at any time to rebuild the current help.
+You can run this again at any time to update to the current help.

 #### Running it